AdamKyle/flare/resources/info/rules/section-1.md

 3. Do not ask for gold in chat, you want it?
 Earn it.
 No begging.
 This will get you silenced, followed by a ban for repeated offences.
 4. Taking advantage of game bugs, including accessing parts of the game you are not allowed to, and failure to report said bugs can and will get you banned.
 5. Hacking, Cheating, Scripting bots to play for you will also get you banned.
-6. Third party tools of any kind, example: IP spoofing to get around being banned will also get you banned (again in the case of the example).
+6. Third party tools of any kind will also get you banned.
 7. Scamming players will get you banned.